EPHS Civic Learning Recognized with Democracy School Honor

 EPHS was one of 13 schools honored in March as the newest members of the Democracy Schools Network, an initiative sponsored by the Illinois Civic Mission Coalition and the Robert R. McCormick Foundation.

-The 2016 Democracy Schools were recognized at a ceremony held March 9 in Wheaton.
+The 2016 Democracy Schools were recognized at a ceremony held on March 9 in Wheaton.

 "I am very proud of all of the hard work the high school has put into becoming recognized as a Democracy School," Dr. Wade said.
 "We are one of a little over 50 schools to get achieve this title, and I feel the direction of the Social Studies curriculum and school climate will only be enhanced by our continued work to maintain this recognition."